ethereum/web3.py/docs/web3.eth.rst

     ``OffchainLookup`` instead of properly handling the exception according to EIP-3668.
 This may be useful for "preflighting" a transaction with a call (see :ref:`ccip-read-example` within the examples section).

+    If the function called results in a ``revert`` error, a ``ContractLogicError`` will be raised.
+    If there is an error message with the error, web3.py attempts to parse the message that comes back and return it to the user as the error string.
+    As of v6.3.0, the raw data is also returned and can be accessed via the ``data`` attribute on ``ContractLogicError``.

 .. py:method:: Eth.fee_history(block_count, newest_block, reward_percentiles=None)